9 Best Sites To Sell Stock Music Online In 2026

 What does good stock music sound like?

-With that in mind, good stock music should have a clear mood.
-It should convey one specific emotion that would fit an idealized scene.
+That means good stock music should have a clear mood.
+It should convey a single emotion that fits an idealized scene.

-Good stock music also has a clear beginning, middle, and end, and should evolve every four bars or so.
-Focus on simple melodies and avoid too much complexity as stock music will often be placed over dialogue.
+It should also have a clear structure with a beginning, middle, and end, and evolve regularly.
+About every four bars works well.
+Keep melodies simple and avoid overcomplicating things because stock music often plays under dialogue.

 How much do stock music sites pay?